rapid7/jenkinsci-appspider-plugin/Readme.md

 ### Prerequisite
 Things that are needed:
 * AppSpider Enterprise Rest URL
-* Username and password to the AppSpider Enterprise Server
+* Username and password for any clients in AppSpider Enterprise

 ### Version
-0.0.2
+2.0.0

 ### Steps
 1. Build the hpi file (See How to build the hpi file section below)